codacy/codacy-clang-tidy/docs/description/bugprone-copy-constructor-init.md

 bugprone-copy-constructor-init
 ==============================

-Finds copy constructors where the constructor doesn’t call the copy constructor of the base class.
+Finds copy constructors where the constructor doesn't call the copy constructor of the base class.

 .. code-block:: c++